-Sending a past-due rent notice can be a great way to gently remind your tenants of owed rent and encourage future on-time payments.
+A late rent notice (aka past-due rent notice) is an effective way to remind your tenants of owed rent and encourage future on-time payments.

-A past-due rent notice is a letter informing and reminding your tenant that the rent is late.
+A past-due rent notice, or late rent notice, is a letter informing and reminding your tenant that the rent is late.
 Sending a past-due rent notice to your tenants can be an effective way to remind your tenants of owed rent and encourage future on-time payments.

 In this article, we take a closer look at what a past-due rent notice is, when to use one, and how you can avoid late rent in the future.

-Landlord Studio offers a free late rent notice template that you can review and use.
+Landlord Studio offers a free late rent notice template below that you can review and use.
+(Alternatively, create a free account to collect rent online with Landlord Studio and utilize our automatic rent reminder and late rent emails).

 Date (dd/mm/yyyy): _______________